SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 averageScore /= chunksForResponseGeneration.Count;
 ```

+You can use this code to filter the retrieved manual chunks to keep only the most relevant to the question.
+Also we track the overal relevancy of the final set.

 ### How it works

 Inside `ContextRelevancyEvaluator.cs` we can see the logic used to ask the LLM to perform ranking: